townofchapelhill/open-data-ftp/README.md

-# open_data_ftp
+# open_data_ftp_upload
-WIP ftp script to move open data files to the open data site
+Python script that establishes a connection to the Open Data Soft FTP and moves files from the Open Data server to our Open Data Site via SFTP.